IITD-EE-ELL305/assignment-1-simplerisc-datapath-in-logisim-evolution-Harshit0143/README.md

   - [x] Commit to git with message "Added I-format arithmetic instructions" and push to Github

 End of assignment 1a.
 Congratulations!
 You now have a working CPU that can perform basic operations on numbers!

+Notice: It looks like the cmp flags are updated in the "next cycle" after the values are calculated.
+That's because `cmp` is fed into the flag registers as `clk`.
+Not an issue as the flag is only used in a "later" instruction after it is used.